 With a vote in the House on January 21 and another in the Senate on February 9, Maryland’s legislature voted to override Gov. Larry Hogan’s veto and enact SB 340/HB 980.
 When this legislation became law on March 10, it immediately restored voting rights to an estimated 40,000 Marylanders.
 This new legislation replaced Maryland’s previous practice of disenfranchising individuals with past felony convictions until they completed each and every portion of their sentences.
 Going forward, citizens will regain their voting rights immediately upon release from incarceration, and will not lose their right to vote if not sentenced to incarceration.
-Maryland now joins 13 other states and the District of Columbia that do so (two additional states do not disenfranchise any citizen for a criminal conviction).

 The effort to restore the right to vote for every Maryland citizen living in the state’s communities joined allies from across the state and around the country, including the Brennan Center.
 The Unlock the Vote coalition includes community, racial justice, faith, and civil rights leaders who came together to support voting rights restoration legislation as a common-sense reform that builds a more inclusive democracy while serving public safety.